 A high school diploma or equivalent is typically required for most education admin degree programs and many students will need a minimum GPA and SAT/ACT score depending on the school.
 In addition to these basic educational administration program qualifications, to serve in some education admin careers, special certification may be required outside of your degree.

 Types of Educational Administration Degrees

-Education Admin degree levels vary.
-You can get anything from a associate's degree in educational administration to the highest education admin degree, a professional practice doctorate.
+There are many different education admin degree levels.
+Educational Administration programs offered by schools range from a to a , which is the highest education admin degree you can get.
 The type of education admin degree you choose will determine how long it takes to get your diploma.

 |Degree||Credit Requirements||Typical Program Length|